nancydyc/Smart-Investor-Beginner/README.md

 #### User Profile

-A list of the user's maps is shown on the left hand side of the page.
-If the user has not made any maps yet, they prompted to get started by clicking the "Make New Map" button.
-A heat map visualizing all of the users saved places is shown on the right hand side of the page. <br><br>
+The user's profile picture of their Google account is shown on the left hand side of the page.
+Several questions of user's financial growth goal is listed on the right hand side of the page. <br><br>
 New User:
 ![new_user](https://raw.githubusercontent.com/teganbroderick/Travelmaps/master/static/img/profilepage%20new%20user.png)
 <br><br>